COVID-19 FAQs

 If you get a negative result on the second test and you are concerned that you could have COVID-19, you may test again 24-48 hours after the second test, consider getting a laboratory molecular-based test, or call your healthcare provider.

-Where can I get a COVID test on campus?
+Where can I get a COVID test?

-Visit our COVID testing page for availability.
+Visit our COVID Information page for availability.
 If you have symptomsisolate, wear a mask and have a friend or roommate pick up a Rapid Antigen Test for you, or contact your healthcare provider to order a lab test.

 I’ve had COVID-19 recently, should I test until I get a negative result?